merkys/covid-lt/clusters.md

 Cluster is defined mostly by antibody contacts with beta strand containing S1 position 355.
 However, the same is observed in Cluster 4 too.
+S1 structures in this cluster are very well aligned, some variation is observed in antibody structures.
+There are contacts with RBM, but these do not seem to be conserved.
 Antibody COVOX-45 is found in this cluster and nowhere else.
 No sources seem to mention the origin of COVOX-45.